ckuly/ckuly/README.md

 ### About Me
-**Full-Stack Developer**, Based in **Vilnius, Lithuania** working to improve my full-stack development skills.
-Currently, I'm focused on building web applications using Django and creating front-end designs with HTML and CSS.
+**Full-Stack Developer**, Based in **Vilnius, Lithuania**.
+Building web applications using Django and create front-end designs with HTML and CSS to deliver intuitive, responsive user experiences.

 ---